Nonspherical oscillations of an encapsulated magnetic microbubble: Numerical results and discussion

+to have a fixed computational domain $[1,\infty]$ instead of $[R,\infty]$.
+Following~\citep{liu2012surface}, the convection term is discretized using a first-order upwind scheme and the diffusion equation using a second order central difference scheme as

+The sign of coefficients before convection term is only determined by $\dot{R}$ as $y\geq1$ and $R>0$.
+Using this equation~\eqref{e:5_1} gets discretized as

-The equations \eqref{e:50}, \eqref{e:52} and \eqref{e:53}, are solved using the Runge-Kutta method implemented by MATLAB ode45 package, while equation~\eqref{e:42} is solved using finite difference method.
-The problem is approached using a one-way coupling method.
-At each time step $ t $, the Runge-Kutta method is used to solve the equations, with the value of $ T_k $ at the previous time step $ t-1 $ being utilized.
+which can be solved to evaluate $T_k$.
+The problem is approached using a loosely coupled staggered scheme similar to~\citep{geuzaine2004second}.
+At each time step $ t_i $, the Runge-Kutta method is used to solve the mode equations, with the value of $ T_k $ at the previous time step $ t_{i-1} $ being utilized.
 This gives the solution for the variables of interest at time $ t $.
-Subsequently, the values of $ R $, $ a_k $, and $ b_k $ at time $ t $ are used to solve the finite difference equation, which updates the fluid terms for the current time step.
+Subsequently, the values of $ R $, $ a_k $, and $ b_k $ at time $ t_i $ are used to solve the finite difference equation, which updates the fluid terms for the next time step.
 The initial conditions are $R=R_0,a_k=0$ and $b_k=0$ for simulations.